Patricijia/Key-Event-Timing-API/README.md

 `key_code_entry_map_` does not contain any entry with key equal to key_code.

 ### `[2]` Have keydown entry
 An intermediate state.
-In this state, we have seen the `keydown` entry for the current interaction, and are waiting for the matching `pointerup` entry.
+In this state, we have seen the `keydown` entry for the current interaction, and are waiting for the matching `keyup` entry.
 `key_code_entry_map_` currently contains the `keydown` entry of the interaction that this state machine represent.

 ### `[3]` Waiting keyup